 The mission of the Daemen College Library is to support classroom instruction, provide information for independent research relating to the College curriculum, and to provide recreational reading for the College community.
-The library provides access to information in print, media, and digital formats.
-A well-trained and knowledgeable staff is present to meet the information needs of the College community.
-The library functions as a team member along with Academic Computing, Academic Support Services, and the Writing Coordinator to support student learning.
+Located in the Research and Information Commons (RIC), the library provides access to information in print, media, and digital formats, and well-trained and knowledgeable staff to meet the information needs of the College community.
+The library serves as a gateway to information resources found in Western New York and around the world.